 Bachelor of Information Technology (Games and Entertainment Design)

-- Study at SA’s number one university for graduate careers in IT1.
+- Study at SA’s number one university for graduate careers1 and skills2 in IT.

-- Combine general IT with game development to pursue a creative career in the technology industry.
+- Combine technical IT with game development to pursue a creative career in the game industry.

-- Benefit from our partnership with Epic Games – makers of the world’s most popular and widely used game engine, Unreal.
+- Benefit from our partnership with Epic Games – makers of the world popular and widely used Unreal Engine.

-- Build your game development skills from asset to engine using Unreal and other game engines.
+- Build your game development full pipeline skills from asset to engine using industry game engines such as UE5 (UnReal Engine 5).

 - Learn from experienced teaching staff dedicated to supporting your future in this growing, in-demand area.

 - Benefit from curriculum informed by UniSA research in areas such as artificial intelligence, cyber security, virtual reality (VR), augmented reality (AR) and data analytics.

 - Experience purpose-built teaching spaces designed to facilitate collaboration and work-integrated learning, including the Gaming Lab – home to Alienware PCs and AR / VR hardware such as Vive and Hololens.

 - Enjoy significant opportunities for placements and industry projects to build connections and prepare for a career in the gaming industry.